 Once an element has been positioned (given a non-static value), its position on the page is determined using the offset properties: top, right, bottom, and left.

-, it allows you to specify how CSS should move it relative to its current position in the normal flow of the pageleft
+relative, it allows you to specify how CSS should move it relative to its current position in the normal flow of the pageleft or right, and top or bottom1p {

 2 position: relative;